okorach/sonar-tools/README.md

 **DISCLAIMER**: This software is community software.
 None of the tools it contains are neither supported nor endorsed by SonarSource S.A.
 Switzerland, the company editing the [SonarQube](https://www.sonarqube.org/), [SonarCloud](https://sonarcloud.io) and [SonarLint](https://sonarlint.org) products

 The following utilities are available:
-- **sonar-audit**: Audits a SonarQube instance
+- [sonar-audit](#sonar-audit): Audits a SonarQube instance
-- **sonar-housekeeper**: Deletes projects that have not been analyzed since a certain number of days, or deletes tokens created since more than a certain number of days
+- [sonar-housekeeper](#sonar-housekeeper): Deletes projects that have not been analyzed since a certain number of days, or deletes tokens created since more than a certain number of days
-- **sonar-loc**: Computes lines of code per project and in total, as they would be coputed by the license
+- [sonar-loc](#sonar-loc): Computes lines of code per project and in total, as they would be coputed by the license
 - **sonar-measures-export**: Exports measures/metrics of one, several or all projects of the instance in CSV
 - **sonar-findings-export** (Also available as **sonar-issues-export** (deprecated) for backward compatibility): Exports issues and hotspots (potentially filtered) from the instance in CSV
 - **sonar-issues-sync**: Synchronizes issue changelog between branches, projects or even SonarQube instances